 Making Curried Carrot Soup in an Instant Pot

 An Instant Pot is one of the most popular brands of electric pressure cookers.
-They are easy to use and your Instant Pot can help you create this Curried Carrot Soup!
+They are easy to use and your Instant Pot can help you create this delicious curried carrot soup recipe!

 Layer upon layer, this curried carrot soup is built for flavor.
 The onions, garlic, and carrots release and soften their aroma with a brief sauté in olive oil.
 A blend of more than a dozen spices and herbs, curry powder contributes big time to the whole.
 Vegetable broth, infused with veggie and herb essence, and honey-tart apple juice, provide even more depth.
 With a little lemon to brighten things up, this soup dances in your mouth.